soyeon1608/MetaSwin/README.md

 - Download the json file from this [link](https://github.com/soyeon1608/MetaSwin/tree/main/assets) and placed in the same folder as the dataset.

-Ample multi-institutional routine clinically-acquired multi-parametric MRI (mpMRI) scans of glioma, are used as the training, validation, and testing data for this year’s BraTS challenge.

 All BraTS mpMRI scans are available as NIfTI files (.nii.gz) and describe (a) native (T1) and (b) post-contrast T1-weighted (T1Gd), (c) T2-weighted (T2), and (d) T2 Fluid Attenuated Inversion Recovery (T2-FLAIR) volumes, and were acquired with different clinical protocols and various scanners from multiple data contributing institutions.
 All the imaging datasets have been annotated manually, by one to four raters, following the same annotation protocol, and their annotations were approved by experienced neuro-radiologists.
 Annotations comprise the GD-enhancing tumor (ET — label 3), the peritumoral edematous/invaded tissue (ED — label 2), and the necrotic tumor core (NCR — label 1), as described in the latest BraTS summarizing paper.
 The ground truth data were created after their pre-processing, i.e., co-registered to the same anatomical template, interpolated to the same resolution (1 mm3) and skull-stripped.

 This year the naming convention and name mapping between the data of BraTS'22-'17 is provided, and the subjects used from the data collections of TCGA-GBM, TCGA-LGG, IvyGAP, and CPTAC-GBM, available through The Cancer Imaging Archive (TCIA) to further facilitate research beyond the directly BraTS related tasks.